Is There a Cure for Macular Degeneration?

 Clinical trials

-They are often done to see if a drug or medical device is safe or effective, or to identify potential side effects.
+Clinical trials study whether a drug or medical device is safe or effective, or to identify potential side effects.
 There are different phases of clinical trials, and they are all monitored very carefully.
 Each clinical trial has strict guidelines as to who can enroll, with certain criteria such as age, type, and extent of disease, medical history, and so forth.
 Clinical trials are not right for everyone, and your doctor will be able to let you know if a clinical trial might be appropriate.

 What can you do?

-Talk with your doctor about what your treatment options are available, and what fits best with your particular situation.
+Talk with your doctor about what treatment options are available and what fits best with your particular situation.
 They can also point you in the direction of learning more about what research is being done on the disease and any possible clinical trials.
 It is important to note, though, that just because there is no cure, does not mean there is no hope.